dialite/Blog-app-rails/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank:
+I would like to thank my coding partner.

 - **Microverse**